 This type of feature offers a very real safety asset to your property especially in situations where occupants may be hearing impaired.

-Lera Smart Home Solutions is a leading installer of smart home technology in the greater Sydney region.
+Lera Smart Home Solutions is a leading installer of smart home technology & smart home consultants in the greater Sydney region.
 Our team boasts over 20 years’ experience in IT networking, programming and the electrical industry.

 We have sourced the most reliable and cost-efficient solutions from around the world to provide the very best in smart home solutions and work with our clients to understand their needs.